ivanhao/entware-ivan/README.md

 It's tested in `armv7` device such as some Openwrt device,Raspberry Pi 2,Banana Pi M1+.

 ##Installation note:
-The entware will run in path:`/opt`,you can make directory `/opt` or make soft link from your Hard Driver:
+The entware will run in path:`/opt`,you can make directory `/opt` or make soft link from your Hard Driver.For example:
 ```
 ln -s /mnt/sda1/opt /opt
 ```